Understanding the Cost of the Wager

 What’s the cost of a $2 wager?
 This may seem like a trick question, and perhaps it is.
 While you would be correct to answer $2, you would also be correct to answer, “It depends.”
 When you place a winning wager and cash your ticket, the track keeps a percentage of your winnings as the cost of doing business.
 This percentage is known as takeout.

 The money raised with takeout is used to pay the racetrack’s bills and fund purses.
 In other words, takeout helps keep the whole operation going.
 Just like any other industry, some purchases–in this case, wagers–are priced better than others.
-For example, you may know the store in your neighborhood or town that has best price for milk (or whatever you buy with regularity).
+For example, you may know the store in your neighborhood or town that has best price for milk.
 It may or may not make sense for you to buy your milk there, depending on its proximity to your home.
 For example, driving 30 minutes out of your way to save $.50 doesn’t end up saving you $.50 in the long run if you factor the cost of gas.

 Just as some stores sell milk at a lower prices than other, some tracks have lower takeout than others, and takeout varies depending on the wager you make: a Pick 6 wager is likely to have a different takeout than a straight win bet made at the same track.